1. Evolve Your Thinking

 5. Go Graze-y

 Pasture is your horse’s ideal feed source.
 If it were up to him, he’d graze up to 17 hours a day to meet his nutritional needs (and you thought you liked to snack!).
 For most horses, the more access to fresh pasture you can give them, the better.
 Got an easy keeper?
 Worried about the lush green grass in the spring?
-Throw on a Deluxe Grazing Muzzle and your horse can enjoy the outdoors in safety (and in style).
+Throw on a grazing muzzle and your horse can enjoy the outdoors in safety.

 6. Feeding Frequency